user202729/pythonimmediate-tex/README.md

 To test, run `pytest`.
 This will also run `mypy` type checking, although not benchmark.

+`pytest` also runs, as part of `test_subprocess`, TeX engines (all 3) on the file `tex/test/test_pythonimmediate.tex`.
+One may also run this manually.

+To test on Overleaf, follow the instructions in the TeX package documentation and compile `tex/test/test_pythonimmediate.tex`.

 `tex/` folder contains TeX-related files.
 The source code of the package is in `tex/pythonimmediate.sty`.

 To create the documentation: